 Push mowers are ideal for small yards of less than ¼ acre, or about half the size of a tennis court.
 They are great, low-maintenance and reliable options if you don’t have a lot of yard to tend.

 Some key features to highlight with push mowers are their versatility and convenience.
-Push lawn mowers often include mulch kits that help you groom your lawn by cutting grass clippings, lawn and leaf debris into finer smaller pieces that can then be used as natural, nutrient-rich fertilizer for your lawn.
+Push lawn mowers, sometimes can serve as mulching mowers, often include mulch kits that help you groom your lawn by cutting grass clippings, lawn and leaf debris into finer smaller pieces that can then be used as natural, nutrient-rich fertilizer for your lawn.

 Many push lawn mowers are also fitted with a folding handle that makes storage easy and convenient as it won’t take up too much space in your garage.
 As the name indicates, you do need to use your own strength to push it across the lawn.

 It’s also worth mentioning that reel mowers would fall into this category as well.
 These are manual push mowers where the blades spin vertically rather than horizontally and have no engine.

 They are the most inexpensive option, but definitely require some effort.
 If you have a very small urban lawn they might be the perfect option given their tiny size and ease of maintenance.

 Advancements in technology and engineering have made traditional lawn mowers more convenient through the creation of self-propelled mowers.
 These mowers require no extra elbow grease on your end, so you can make quick work of larger or hilly yards.

 Self-propelled lawn mowers have variable-speed systems that let you cut at a comfortable pace.
 You can choose front-wheel, rear-wheel and all-wheel drive transmissions so you can tackle any terrain with ease.